- Make/Cancel an Appointment

 Appointments in the Writing Center are 45-minute conversations with a tutor about your writing.
 The tutor will read through your paper with you, answer your questions, and work with you to strengthen your paper and your skills as a writer.
 You and the tutor may discuss any aspect of your writing project or process.

 You can bring any sort of writing to either the online or on-site Writing Center.
 We give priority to academic work, but we also can provide assistance with application essays, grant proposals, or other writing.
-If you are working on an honors thesis, master’s thesis or dissertation, you should plan to schedule multiple on-site visits and focus on parts of the longer project.
+If you are working on an honors thesis, master’s thesis, or dissertation, you should plan to schedule multiple on-site visits and focus on parts of the longer project.

 No. Tutors respond to submissions on a fixed schedule.
 If you want to work with a particular tutor, please set up an on-site appointment.

-In order that our tutors may serve as many people as possible, we limit individual services (appointments or Online Tutor sessions) for undergraduates to a maximum of one per day or two per week (whichever comes first).
+So that our tutors may serve as many people as possible, we limit individual services (appointments or Online Tutor sessions) for undergraduates to a maximum of one per day or two per week (whichever comes first).
 Graduate students, faculty, and staff are limited to one individual visit or Online Tutor session per week.

 To provide time for the tutor to read your paper and provide a thoughtful response, we limit page length to 10 pages.
 If you have a lengthy paper, particularly a thesis or dissertation, make an appointment at our on-site Writing Center.
-You are also welcome to submit troubling excerpts or paragraphs to the Online Tutor.
+You are also welcome to submit troubling excerpts to the Online Tutor.

 Log into the Online Tutor and click on “My Submissions.”
 You can change your answers in any of the text boxes.
 If you need to attach a different file, use the Browse function to find the file you want to attach.
 Select it and click “Open” in the dialog box.
 The filename should now appear in the “Browse” box on your online submission page, but it will look like your old file is still attached.
 Hit “Submit,” then go back to “My Submissions” and look at the submission again.
 You should see that the new file has replaced the old one and that any answers you changed have been updated.
 Changing your submission is not possible once a tutor has claimed it and begun to work on it; if you need to speak with us about a submission at that point, call us at 962-7710.